wein.plus

 Coonawarra

-The Australian Grape Growing Area (GI) is located near the town of Penola in the Limestone Coast zone in the south of the state of South Australia 350 km south-east of Adelaide.
-The name comes from the Aboriginal language and means something like "honey sucker" (Honeysuckle).
-A special feature is the reddish, iron-rich soil type Terra Rossa.
-As early as the 1860s, settlers became aware of the special property of this soil.
-At first, however, this spot was only used for fruit growing.
-The father of the winegrowing area, who also gave it its name, is considered to be the immigrant Scot John Riddoch (1827-1901), who founded the Coonawarra Fruit Colony.
-He first planted vineyards in the Katnook Estate and Wynns area in the early 1890s.
+The Australian Viticultural Area (GI) is located near the town of Penola in the Limestone Coast zone in the south of the state of South Australia, 350 kilometres south-east of Adelaide.
+The name comes from the Aboriginal language and means "honey suckle" (honeysuckle).
+A special feature is the reddish-coloured, ferrous soil type Terra Rossa.
+As early as the 1860s, settlers became aware of the special properties of this soil.
+At first, however, this area was only used for fruit growing.
+The immigrant Scotsman John Riddoch (1827-1901), who founded the Coonawarra Fruit Colony, is regarded as the father of the wine-growing region, who also gave it its name.
+He first planted vineyards in the area of the Katnook Estate and Wynns vineyards in the early 1890s.
 He triggered a huge boom by selling 800 hectares of land.
-From 1960 onwards, the optimal suitability for red wines was recognised, especially from the varieties Shiraz and Cabernet Sauvignon.
+From 1960 onwards, the optimal suitability for red wines was recognised, especially from the Shiraz and Cabernet Sauvignon varieties.

 Voices of our members